Mostafa-Elseidy/Stream_IoT_Sensors/README.md

 ## Results and Analysis

-After successfully running the project and visualizing the IoT sensor data, several insights can be drawn.
+After successfully running the project and visualizing the IoT sensors data, several insights can be drawn.
 For example:

 - The real-time monitoring of air temperature and humidity can help identify environmental conditions suitable for various applications.
 - The measurement of TVOC and eCO2 levels can aid in detecting air quality issues.